 ALSforums Scam Watch Goal

-It is our goal to provide information that will make you aware of general scams online relating specifically to MND and ALS.
+Our goal to provide information that will make you aware of scams and misleading information often found online when searching disease related information.

-It is our hope that we can save you money, dignity and energy so that it can be spent on more important causes such as effective treatment, therapy and care for your loved one.
+It is our hope that we can save your energy and money for more important things such as effective treatment, therapy and care for your loved one.

-This section of our website is dedicated to Internet users that are actively seeking help, support, treatments, therapies and informational truths related to ALS/MND.
+This section of our website is dedicated to Internet users that are actively seeking help, support, treatments, therapies and information for health concerns.

-ALSforums Scam Watch is a proactive approach to combating fraudulent product, therapy and treatment promotions that affect people with MND and their partners, family, and friends.
+ALSforums Scam Watch is a proactive approach to combating fraudulent products, therapies, protocols and treatment promotions that affect people with terminal illness and their loved ones, family members and friends.

 ALSforums Scam Watch